Monarchy of Thailand: Constitutional monarchy

 In June 1932, a group of foreign-educated students and military men called "the promoters" carried out a bloodless revolution, seized power and demanded that King Prajadhipok grant the people of Siam a constitution.
 The king agreed and in December 1932 the people were granted a constitution, ending 150 years of absolute Chakri rule.
 From then on the role of the monarch was relegated to that of a symbolic head of state.
 His powers from then on were exercised by a prime minister and the national assembly.

-In 1935 Pradhipok (Rama VII) abdicated the throne, following disagreements with the government.
+In 1935 Prajadhipok (Rama VII) abdicated the throne, following disagreements with the government.
 He lived in exile in the United Kingdom until his death in 1941.
 The king was replaced by his young nephew Ananda Mahidol (Rama VIII).
 The new king was 10 years old and was living abroad in Switzerland.
 A council of regents was appointed in his place.
 During this period the roles and powers of the king were entirely usurped by the fascist government of Plaek Phibunsongkhram, who changed the name of the kingdom from Siam to Thailand, and aligned it on the side of the Axis powers in the Pacific theatre of World War II.
 By the end of the war Phibunsongkhram was removed and the young king returned.
-The Free Thai movement provided resistance to foreign occupation during the war and helped rehabilitate Thailand after the war.
+The Free Thai movement provided resistance against Japan during the war and helped rehabilitate Thailand after the war.

 After Rama VIII's sudden death from a bullet wound in 1946, Prince Bhumibol Adulyadej (Rama IX), aged 19 years old, became the new monarch.
 In establishing his rule, the king was aided by the efforts of the US government, who used the monarchy as a bulwark against communist gains in Southeast Asia.

-King Bhumibol was the world's longest reigning monarch at the time of his death in October 2016.
-He died on 13 October 2016 at the age of 88.
+King Bhumibol was one of the world's longest reigning monarchs at the time of his death on 13 October 2016, at the age of 88.